-256 TOPICS BEFORE ALGEBRA

-PREREQUISITES: Mathematics 250 or by college assessment process that would qualify the student to place out of Mathematics 250.
+256 TOPICS BEFORE ALGEBRA 3 units, 3 lecture hours, (Pass/No Pass) PREREQUISITES: Mathematics 250 or by college assessment process that would qualify the student to place out of Mathematics 250.

 An introduction to some of the key concepts covered in Beginning Algebra (e.g., solving equations, graphing, word problems) which are typically difficult for MATH 201 students.
 This course is designed for the student who has successfully completed MATH 250 or MATH 260 but does not feel confident enough in his/her skills to be able to take on the fast pace of a traditional MATH 201 class.